Main Pages

 Essence is the real and true self.
 The Essential Self is experienced as the most definite of all aspects of Essence.
 It is supremely singular, and amazingly unique.
 This unique singularity is recognized readily as one’s true Self.
 One recognizes oneself in a very direct and simple manner.

-Diamond Approach Teachings About: True Self
+Diamond Approach Teachings About: Self (True Self)

 Being Cut Off from the True Self by Identification with an Image